matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/4-3 Checklist-Based Testing.md

 [🔙 Home](../home.md)

 # Checklist-Based Testing
-* Testers design, implement and execute tests to cover test conditions found in a checklist
+* Testers design, implement & execute tests to cover test conditions found in a checklist
 * To create the checklist, the tester may:
   * Create a new checklist
   * Amend an existing checklist